skeie/jest-snapshot-generator/README.md

-# A jest snapshot script
+# A jest snapshot generator script
+This script runs through all of the files in a given path and creates a `/__tests__` folder containing jest snapshots if it thinks the file is a react component.
+It works with both React and React-native

 ## Installation

-### This script runs through all of the files in a given path and creates a `/__tests__` folder containg jest snapshots if it thinks the files is a react component.
+This script runs through all of the files in a given path and creates a `/__tests__` folder containg jest snapshots if it thinks the files is a react component.
 It works with both React and React-native

 ## use
 `jest-snapshot-generate [your top - level react folder] [file extension, .js by default]`

+If a file named `yourComponent-test.js` exists in your __tests__ folder, the script will not do anything, just move along to the next file.

 ## Output